zmh56/M3-CIA-Feature-Engineering/README.md

 A comprehensive deep learning framework for cognitive impairment assessment using wearable physiological and behavioral signals.
 This repository implements a cascaded neural network architecture with DTA (Dynamic Task-Adaptive) encoders for multi-modal fusion, enabling early detection and classification of cognitive impairment including Mild Cognitive Impairment (MCI) and Dementia (DE).

+## 🆕 Latest Update
+- **Feature Engineering Module Updated**: Detailed feature extraction procedures and implementation code have been updated in the `Feature Engineering` folder, including modality-specific processing pipelines for EEG, ECG, speech, video, task-based, and baseline features.

 ## 🚀 Key Features

 - **Multi-Modal Signal Processing**: Support for EEG, ECG, Speech, Video, and Task-based behavioral data